MegEngine/MegCC/doc/how-to-add-new-kernel.md

 }
 ```

-this is added in [MGBToKernelHelper.h](../compiler/lib/Conversion/MGBToKernel/MGBToKernelHelper.h)
+this is added in [MGBToKernelHelper.h](compiler/lib/Conversion/MGBToKernel/MGBToKernelHelper.h)

-#### add kernel convert function
+#### add kernel convert funtion

-the pattern  which is in [MGBToKernel.cpp](../compiler/lib/Conversion/MGBToKernel/MGBToKernel.cpp) is as follow:
+the pattern  which is in [MGBToKernel.cpp](compiler/lib/Conversion/MGBToKernel/MGBToKernel.cpp) is as follow:

 ``` cpp
 template <class SrcOp, class DstOp>